An Electric Fence for Slugs 'n Snails

 It gives slugs and snails a shock.
 But you, your kids, and pets won't feel a thing.

-Mad for anyone whose planters are taken over by slugs and snails.
+Made for anyone whose raised beds are taken over by slugs and snails.

 Why make a slug fence of all things?